 Don’t try to double a bread machine recipe.

-Using a recipe larger than recommended will likely cause the dough to rise too high.
+Using a larger recipe than recommended will likely cause the dough to rise too high.
 When the pan is not large enough, the dough is in danger of falling.
 Anytime your bread falls, it will be dense.

 A recipe that is too small presents a kneading challenge.
 The paddles in your machine may be unable to pick up and knead the dough correctly.
 Also, the large bread machine pan will make your loaf appear squatty even if it turns out perfectly.